Digitec Galaxus: History

 As of August 2017, Digitec Galaxus AG extended the time customers have to return products from 14 to 30 days.

 Meanwhile, September 2017 saw Digitec Galaxus AG decide to expand its warehouse.

 October 2017 marked a milestone for the company when it was announced Galaxus would be expanding to Germany in 2018.
 The exact launch date has not yet been confirmed.
 This move ensures the company has access to the Digital Single Market.
 If Digitec Galaxus AG has success in Germany, it intends to expand to other countries.

 In November 2017, the company launched a recommerce feature.
 This allows customers to resell products purchased from Digitec Galaxus products through Digitec Galaxus.

-In January 2018, Galaxus.ch featured approximately 24,000 Globus products on its e-commerce site.
-Thanks to the new Globus department, Galaxus now has exceeded the million mark in the number of products in its range.

 In November 2018, Galaxus announced the launch of its German online shop galaxus.de.

-In March 2019, the company announced that its digitec and Galaxus sites would now accept 10 different types of cryptocurrency including Bitcoin, Bitcoin Cash, Ethereum and Bitcoin SV as payment for purchases totalling more than 200 Swiss francs.
-Co-founder Oliver Herren called cryptocurrencies "fascinating" and said Digitec Galaxus "want to support" the development of the new technology.
+Digitec Galaxus offers a filter for sustainable products since 2020.

-2021 Galaxus expanded to Austria, www.galaxus.at started in November.
+In November 2021, Galaxus expanded to Austria with galaxus.at.

 In 2022, a new warehouse with almost four times the storage area is to be opened at the logistics site in Krefeld.

+In 2023, the company entered the French, Italian, Belgian and Dutch markets.

+Since 2023, Digitec Galaxus has displayed the warranty and returns rate for all products in its range.

+In 2023, more than four million customers shopped at Digitec Galaxus, three million of them in Switzerland and one million in the EU.

+Since 2024, Galaxus and Digitec have indicated the radiation exposure of all smartphones.